 1. Hygiene and sanitary products.

 Toilet paper, paper towels, feminine hygiene, and soap are things that come to mind when you’re prepping for busy times.
-The first thing I noticed this past weekend at Sam’s Club was that at least half the buggiest rolling around had toilet paper in them.
+One thing I’ve noticed at Sam’s Club is that at least half the buggies rolling around have toilet paper in them.

 It must be priced well.
 These types of items are things you do not want to run out of at 8 p.m. when the kids are in bed and you’re the only one home.